PM-Hu/Linear-equation-solver-MATLAB/README.md

-# Aha
-This repository is intended to store some classic algorithms to solve linear equations of the form:
-$$
-\mathbf{A}x = b
-$$
-The updating is in progress but may not frequently, may the force be with me.

-# Algorithms
+# Linear-equation-solver-MATLAB

-- Gauss Seidel
+Some algorithms to solve Linear equations in MATLAB, such as Jacobi, Guass-Seidel, and so on.

+the [**mex**] function file to be added: GuassSeidel.cpp

-- Gauss Seidel mex version, but inefficient
+Gauss Seidel mex version has been updated, but inefficient

-  some descriptions here ....
+updating...